 Note that a single post may also be acceptable for firm personality-type posts (e.g., photos of a firm picnic) that you wouldn’t need to share more than once.

 We hope you found this three-part series on Social Media Tips & Tricks for Accounting Firms helpful.
 Don’t miss out on the useful tips in Part I and Part II of this blog series.
-If you’re interested in learning how social media can help take your accounting firm to the next level, contact Anna Marie Murphy at 440-449-6800, or download our free e-book, How to Find Prospects Using Social Media.
+If you’re interested in learning how social media can help take your accounting firm to the next level, call 440-449-6800, or download our free e-book, How to Find Prospects Using Social Media.